+2.2.
 Prior graph knowledge

-Two forms of declarative knowledge are used during the task: prior knowledge relating to how the graph represents information and knowledge of the variables and their relationships generated during the comprehension process itself.
+Two forms of declarative knowledge are involved in the task: prior knowledge relating to how the graph represents information and the knowledge of the variables and their relationships generated during the comprehension process itself.

 There are three core items of knowledge required to interpret interaction graphs.
-Two are common to many Cartesian graphs and concern (a) the typical allocation of the dependent and independent variables to the graph axes and legend and (b) the principle that the distance between two graphical elements is directly related to the magnitude of the relationship between the conceptual entities that the elements represent.
+Two are common to many Cartesian graphs and concern (a) the typical allocation of the dependent and independent variables to the graph axes and legend and (b) the principle that the distance between two graphical elements encodes the magnitude of a relationship between the concepts represented by those elements.

-The third set of facts required are specific to the graph type and concern the graphical and spatial indicators of the three key important interpretive facts; simple effects, main effects, and interactions.
-The three indicators are (a) the distance between two plot points which indicates the size of the simple effect of the level jointly represented by those points, (b) differences in the y-axis location of the midpoints between two pairs of plot points which indicate the size of the main effect of the variable, and (c) differences in the inter-point distances between levels, combined with information about their point ordering, which indicates the size, and type of any interactions that may exist.
+The third set of facts required are specific to the graph type and concern the spatial indicators of the three key relationships; simple effects, main effects, and interactions.
+These indicators are: (a) the distance between two plot points indicating the size of the simple effect of the level jointly represented by those points, (b) differences in the y-axis location of the midpoints between two pairs of plot points indicating the size of the main effect of the variable, and (c) differences in the inter-point distances between levels, combined with information about their point ordering, indicating the size, and type of any interactions that may exist.